civilKaos82/sql-voting-results-retrieving-data-challenge/README.md

 9. Voters should cast a maximum of two votes: one for the representative and one for the senator.
 What are the first and last names of the voters who voted more than five times and how many times did each of them vote, ordered first by the number of votes cast and then alphabetically by first name?

-10. Did anyone vote for the same politician twice?
-What was the name of the voter and the politician they voted for?
-Pretty sneaky...
+10. Did anyone vote for the same politician more than once?
+How many votes were cast and what were the names of the politicians and the first and last names of the voters, ordered by the number of votes cast from high to low and then politician name?

 Paste the text from your `trace` file into the source file along with the schemas of the 3 tables.
 If you want to use this as a future reference, you might also include some on the output of the queries to help remember all this syntax!